beneenfune/cse15l-lab-reports/week8-lab-report.md

 * How I turned it into a test in **MarkdownParseTest.java**
 * My implementation's corresponding output
 * Week 7 implementation's corresponding output
-* **Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
+* *Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
-If not, describe why it would be a more involved change.**
+If not, describe why it would be a more involved change.*
-a.

 ## Snippet 2
 ```